pureconfig/pureconfig/README.md

 ## FAQ

-### How can I use PureConfig with Spark 2.1.0 (problematic shapeless dependency)?
+### How can I use PureConfig with Spark 2.1.0 (problematic Shapeless dependency)?

-Apache Spark (specifically version 2.1.0) has a transitive dependency on [shapeless](https://github.com/milessabin/shapeless) 2.0.0.
+Apache Spark (specifically version 2.1.0) has a transitive dependency on [Shapeless](https://github.com/milessabin/shapeless) 2.0.0.
 This version is too old to be used by PureConfig, making your Spark project fail when using `spark-submit`.
-The solution is to shade, i.e. rename, the version of shapeless used by PureConfig.
+The solution is to shade, i.e. rename, the version of Shapeless used by PureConfig.

 #### SBT